07 April 2017

 (Death Certificate via FamilySearch.org.)

 Florence married Herbert Clarence Lincecum 4 January 1896 in Hill County, Texas.
 For the 1900 Texas Federal census, the couple was in neighboring Limestone County.
 About 1910, Florence and Herbert moved a little to the northeast to Athens in Henderson County.
 They resided there for the remainder of their days.
-It appears the family even lived on the same street (Scott) for more than 20 years.
+It appears the family even lived on the same street (Scott) for over 20 years.

 Florence and Herbert had five children: Marcus Clarence, Lena/Lana M., Matson, Francis (Frances?), and Kathryn Evelyn.